kyberdrb/clean_pacman_cache_dir/README.md

         |-...

 - class `PackageName` will use overloaded less-than-operator i.e. `operator<`, because the class is only used as a key in a `installedPackages` map, in order to indicate that the class is used as a key
-- class `Version` will use custom comparator functor class `VersionComparator`, because its used as a key in a map `packageVersionsWithRelatedDownloadedFiles` and as a field in the `PackagesAndTheirFiles` to indicate variability of usage of the class
+- class `Version` will use custom comparator functor class `VersionComparator`, because its used as a key in a map `packageVersionsWithTheirRelatedDownloadedFiles` and as a field in the `PackagesAndTheirFiles` to indicate variability of usage of the class
   - I'll use `operator<` from standard string, because the `alpm_pkg_vercmp` function from `alpm.h` ignores package release versions, and I want to do a complete comparison of Versions
+- `ignoredPackageNamesInTextFormat` - keep package files that are listed next to `IgnorePkg` option in the pacman's configuration file

 ## Algorithm